Child hospitalized after swallowing common toy battery

 "The battery had burned his esophagus and he was swollen from the bottom of his brain to the top of his heart," said Soto.

 Cameron was intubated for two and a half months.
-He still wears a tract and doctors say it is unclear if that will be permanent.
+He still wears a trach and doctors say it is unclear if that will be permanent.